-Are credit cards pricing themselves out of the market?
+Are credit cards pricing themselves out of the SaaS market?

 By Andrew GilboyApr 20213 min read

-Why US businesses should pay attention to the credit card fee increases in Europe.
-What it means for US companies doing business internationally, how to avoid paying more credit card fees.
+Why US SaaS businesses should pay attention to the credit card fee increases in Europe.
+What it means for SaaS companies doing business internationally, how to avoid paying more credit card fees.

 The world of credit cards in the UK is in turmoil – and US SaaS businesses should pay close attention.